Trolleybuses in Belgrade: Line 28

 The line was also directly connecting several students' dormitories to the Belgrade University.
 The abolishment and shortening of the lines was abrupt and unannounced.
 In the 2015 project, line 28 was not only preserved, but was planned for extension - to Medaković III on one, and to Cerak Vinogradi, on the other side.
 When the reconstruction of the Republic Square began, it was stated that the shutting of the lines was temporary.
 And when the works were finished on 1 September 2019, all the lines were indeed restored.
 However, when two weeks later the newly renovated square began to fall apart, the cubes which were used for paving were turned upside down.
 After this was finished, the lines were shut down, unofficially, because of the mishandled reconstruction and poor quality.

 After 4 months of protests, city finally accepted to hold talks with the citizens regarding line 28 in the late February 2020.
 Previously they completely ignored the protesters, not answering to any petition or question, refusing to disclose the study on which they based the abolishment of the line, even when they had to do it when the Law on Free Access to Information was invoked by the activists.
 After several sessions city remained insistent on enforcing pedestrian zone in the entire downtown and refusing to re-establish the line.
 The activists said they will physically prevent removal of the electric grid.
 In June 2020, city administration announced restoration of the line for 6 July, after the study of Transportation Faculty which showed that the restoration of the line is justified.

 Lines

 As of 2017, there are seven lines in operation.
 They operate every day, on a different timetable, depending on the time of the day or if it is a weekend.
 There are no night trolleybus lines.

+Former lines

-Some of the recently abolished lines include Line 22L, which operated from Kalemegdan to Slavija, as the shortest line of the public transportation in Belgrade (2.5 km) which was abolished on 3 September 2012, and Line 29N, night line which was abolished in 2006 and replaced by the bus.
+Some of the recently abolished lines also include Line 22L, which operated from Kalemegdan to Slavija, as the shortest line of the public transportation in Belgrade (2.5 km) which was abolished on 3 September 2012, and Line 29N, night line which was abolished in 2006 and replaced by the bus.
+The L lines are still occasionally used as replacement for the regular lines during works.